growerp/growerp/GrowERPObs/1 Introduction/5 Road Map and Releases.md

 ## Technical internal requests
 *  Introduction of a new router: [go_router](https://pub.dev/packages/go_router)
 * Separate the order/accounting package
+* replace nginx frontend webserver with: https://github.com/onepub-dev/nginx-le can do wildcards.
 * Move chat and tasking into their own package.
 * Deep linking into the Android/IOS apps so they can also be used with your own backend.
 * Keep the system updated with the latest Flutter/dart releases, [Flutter roadmap is here](https://github.com/flutter/flutter/wiki/Roadmap)
 * [Wasm, Web Assembly is upcoming](https://docs.flutter.dev/development/platform-integration/web/wasm)

 # Releases
+## Release May 31 2023 (V0.9.5)
+1. Use the new [Material Design 3](https://m3.material.io/) with a switch to select dark or light mode.
+2. Now have a single standalone dart installation script which assumes Flutter and Java already installed.
+3. Create account reports: balancesheet, balance posted summary.

 ## Release April 12 2023 (V0.9.2)
 1. Now possible to have completely different ledger organizations between companies
 2. Better error messages from the backend interface.